bjoernricks/git-knowledge-snack/src/concepts/references.md

 # Git References

-For not having to remember git hashes for addressing specific commits, it would be easier to to link a commit to a simple name so you could use that simple name rather than the SHA-1 value.
+For not having to remember git hashes for addressing specific commits, it would be easier to link a commit to a simple name so you could use that simple name rather than the SHA-1 value.

 In Git, these names are called *references* or *refs*.